oroinc/documentation/commerce/user_guide/inventory/index.rst

 Export
 ~~~~~~

-You can export the inventory information in the .csv format:
+You can export the customer user details in the .csv format following the :ref:`Exporting Bulk Items <export-bulk-items>` guide.

-1. Select the items to export using a check box at the beginning of the corresponding rows.
-You can filter the list and use the **Select All** option in the table header, if necessary.
-2. Click **Export**.

-.. comment TODO clarify the remaining part of the procedure.

-Later you can import the updated or processed inventory using import as described below.

 Import
 ~~~~~~